cyberbotics/webots/docs/discord/technical-questions.md

 Alternatively you can use a Supervisor to change the position of the objects at first step (or any other step): [https://www.cyberbotics.com/doc/reference/supervisor](https://www.cyberbotics.com/doc/reference/supervisor)

-`@Saboooraa` Which version of Webots are you using?
+`@MohamedSabry` Which version of Webots are you using?
 As Webots is now open-source you should not have any problem with licenses if you use the latest one.

 ##### TH0 06/16/2019 11:28:42
 Hi, i have a problem running webots in the windows subsystem for linux: